Lina Chawaf

-Chawaf founded Radio Rozana to broadcast citizen journalism into Syria, with the first broadcast taking place on 26 June 2013.
+Chawaf founded Radio Rozana to broadcast citizen journalism into Syria, with the first broadcast taking place on 26 June 2013, initially staffed with 30 reporters on the ground in Syria and five based in Paris. and then later another studio created in Gaziantep in Turkey November 2014.
 She operates out of an apartment in an undisclosed location in Paris to avoid reprisal from the Syrian government.
-She returns to Syria every two months.
-In 2018, she was awarded the Press Freedom Award by Reporters Without Borders.
+As of 2014, she was returning to Syria every two years to the opposition areas to report from there.